-- BSc (Hons.), Flinders University, double majoring in Physics and Chemistry.

 Lawrance ELA. et al, (2014), The Journal of the Acoustical Society of America, 135, EL357 - EL363

 Preparation of Carbon Surfaces for Sensing Applications via Plasma Hydrogenation

-Deslandes A. et al, Conference: Nanoscience and Nanotechnology
+Deslandes A. et al, (2006), 2006 International Conference on Nanoscience and Nanotechnology